West Nile Virus

 Take Precautions to Reduce West Nile Exposure

-As Memorial Day approaches and people are spending more time outdoors, the Texas Department of State Health Services (DSHS) and Andrews County Health Department urges people to take precautions to reduce the risk of contracting West Nile virus, a mosquito-borne illness.
+As Memorial Day approaches and people are spending more time outdoors, the Texas Department of State Health Services (DSHS) and Andrews County Health Department urges people to take precautions to reduce the risk of contracting West Nile Virus (WNV), a mosquito-borne illness.

 To reduce exposure to West Nile virus:

 - Use an approved insect repellent every time you go outside and follow the instructions on the label.
-Among the EPA-approved repellents are those that contain DEET, picaridin, IR3535 or oil of lemon eucalyptus.
+Among the Environmental Protection Agency (EPA) approved repellents are those that contain DEET, picaridin, IR3535 or oil of lemon eucalyptus.

 - Wear long sleeves and pants at dawn and dusk when mosquitoes are most active.